Overv/VulkanTutorial/10_Multisampling.md

     ...
 ```

-Now update render pass info struct with new color attachment:
+Now update render pass info struct with the new color attachment:

 ```c++
     ...